-2. Children and families can equitably access and participate in the early childhood care, services, and supports that will help them reach their potential and enter school healthy and ready to succeed; 3.
-All four-year olds in Rhode Island have access to high-quality Pre-K, inclusive of parental choice and student needs;

-4. Secure the quality and delivery of ECCE through increased and sustainable funding and operational improvements; and, iii.
+- 2. Children and families can equitably access and participate in the early childhood care, services, and supports that will help them reach their potential and enter school healthy and ready to succeed; 3.
+All four-year olds in Rhode Island have access to high-quality Pre-K, inclusive of parental choice and student needs; - 4.
+Secure the quality and delivery of ECCE through increased and sustainable funding and operational improvements; and, - 5.
+Expand the depth and quality of family and child-level data accessible to and used by agencies, programs, and partners to drive decisions. - ☑ Check here if the Lead Agency has official representation and a decision-making role in the State Advisory Council or similar coordinating body. - iii.
 Indian tribe(s) and/or tribal organization(s), at the option of individual tribes.
-Describe the coordination goals, processes, and results, including which tribe(s) was (were) consulted: The Hand in Hand Child Care Center, operated by the Narragansett Indian Tribe, is reopening on June 1, 2021.
+Describe the coordination goals, processes, and results, including which tribe(s) was (were) consulted:

+The Hand in Hand Child Care Center, operated by the Narragansett Indian Tribe, is reopening on June 1, 2021.
 They were closed for a period of time during the pandemic.
 The Lead Agency has been working with them through the time they were closed to get them re-opened and support them through the process.
 Once the program is re-opened in June, outreach and collaboration will resume in order to better understand the needs of this population, as well as to ensure the tribe is well informed about the various opportunities, resources and support available to them.